 Your place to grow

-Student Nurse or Midwife?
+Student Nurse?
 About to graduate and looking to start in September?
 At Manchester University NHS Foundation Trust (MFT), we have a wide range of opportunities we really want to share with you.

 Who we are

 We’re proud to be the UK’s largest NHS Trust.
 More importantly, we’re proud of our integrated health, teaching, research and innovation campus in the thriving city of Manchester, that offers a unique range of services to our diverse communities across the North West and beyond.

 Support is the cornerstone of everything here.
 Join MFT and you join an organisation that cares for everyone.
 Bringing together 10 hospitals and community services from across Manchester, Trafford and beyond, we pool our knowledge, skills and resources to be the best for our patients, and each other.
 Everyone plays their part in providing outstanding care.
 And everyone has the opportunity to grow in a diverse, endlessly supportive environment where supervision is taken incredibly seriously.

 At MFT, we have more opportunities available than any other Trust.
 Including every kind of speciality across our different sites.
 (Right now, for instance, we have expert Research departments leading the way with COVID-19.)
 And that doesn’t remain static.
 We’ll support you at every stage of your career to open doors and keep growing.